CDMurr/radar-menu/README.md

 # RADAR MENU

-## Desciption
+## Description
-Menu rating appliction in the hands of the Business owners, that allows for real honest feedback from customers.
+Menu rating application in the hands of the Business owners, that allows for real honest feedback from customers.

-This application allows users to create an account, and make post, comments, and upote on things they like.
+This application allows users to create an account, and make post, comments, and upvote on things they like.

-User will recieve an email with a link to the application, once they've signed up for the businesses customer loyalty program.
+User will receive an email with a link to the application, once they've signed up for the business’s customer loyalty program.

 ## Motivation
-The motivation for this project, was to give resterauants at better opportunity to get honest feedback from loyal customers.
+The motivation for this project, was to give restaurants at better opportunity to get honest feedback from loyal customers.

 Not just upset customers online, or people in pursuit of a career in food blogging.

 This application Gives small businesses the opportunity to leverage an Existing / New customer loyalty program, to interact with their customers on personal level.

-To get real feed back from real customers.
+To get real feedback from real customers.

 As well,

-We look to provide a solution to new-loyal customers, and existing-loyal customers a chance to get feed back from other loyal-repeat customers.
+We look to provide a solution to new-loyal customers, and existing-loyal customers a chance to get feedback from other loyal-repeat customers.

-Who are posting from the heart, expressing the menu items they've most enjoyed, and why.
+Who are posting from the heart, expressing the menu items they've most enjoyed, and why?

 This application does still leave room for honest feedback, so not everything may be positive.